Put simply, the term “wheel alignment”

 Maintaining the wheel alignment on your car is an

 integral aspect of its overall maintenance and upkeep.

 skipped until the first symptoms of poor wheel alignment

 show up, in the form of ruined tyres.
 Here are some

 tyres.
-Usually caused by a toe out or toe
+Usually caused by a toe out or toe in

-steering has a "mushy" feel or has become less
+The steering has a "mushy" feel or has become less

 wheel alignment it may be linked to a more serious

-problem behind the wheel that needs professional diagnosis.
+problem behind the wheel that needs professional

-cars steering wheel is not returning to the
+It your cars steering wheel is not returning to the

 When Should You Get a Wheel Alignment?